-Since the season of mourning for Imam Hussain (peace be upon him) is reaching its temporary conclusion, now what?
-For the past two months, many of us attended Majaalis regularly.
-Many of us observed the state of grief and mourning and sponsored events in the name of Imam Hussain.
-Many of us participated in Azadari activities and lamented over the tragedy of Karbala.
-Some of us cried our eyes out while feeling the pain of the atrocities which was inflicted on Imam Hussain and his family.
-With these pure feelings of love and devotion to the Prophetic Household, we are blessed with the reward of forgiveness of our sins and glad tidings of Paradise.
-But let us now ask ourselves: what is the next step?
+Now that the season of mourning Abi Abdillah Al-Husayn (as) has reached its temporary conclusion, now what?
+For the past two months, many of us attended majlis al-azaa regularly.
+Many of us observed the state of grief and mourning and sponsored events in the name of Imam Husayn (as).
+Many of us participated in azadari (mourning) activities and lamented over the tragedy of Karbala.
+Some of us cried our eyes out while feeling the pain of the atrocities which was inflicted on Imam Husayn (as) and his family.
+With these pure feelings of love and devotion to the prophetic household, we are blessed with the reward of forgiveness of our sins and glad tidings of Paradise.
+But let us now ask ourselves what is the next step?
 And where do we go from here?
-The months of Muharram and Safar have passed with their clouds of grief and mourning, but what have we learned from the remembrance of the massacre of Karbala?
+The months of Muharram and Safar have passed with its clouds of grief and mourning, but what have we learned from the remembrance of the massacre of Karbala?

 Human beings typically display three types of reactions to any event in their lives.

 - Emotional Reaction takes place after the heart is touched and the feelings are moved.

 - Intellectual Reaction involves the process of thought and contemplation over an event.

 - Active Reaction happens after the emotional reaction is coupled with the intellectual and leads to an active response to the event.

 For example, if a person gets into an auto accident, he may first experience an emotional reaction of panic, fear, and anxiety.
 These emotional feelings will then motivate the person to think about what to do to alleviate and deal with this situation in the best and quickest way possible.
 With some thought process, the person will convert his emotional and intellectual reaction to action and that is, to call for help and dial 911 for emergency aid.